A Lawyer. A Trusted Adviser. A Friend.

 When handling a family law issue through collaborative law, discussions occur between meetings of the four parties — two clients and two attorneys.
 Working together with the other party, you and your attorney must sign an agreement stating that you will not go to court.
 An agreement not to litigate eliminates the stress and expense that a court fight carries.
 You and the other party amicably resolve any disputed issues rather than allowing a judge to step in and make the decision for you.

-At the Law Offices of Catherine Cardozo, LLC, I am a skilled family law attorney located in Abington, and I advise and represent clients throughout Montgomery County, PA.
+At the Law Offices of Catherine Cardozo, LLC, I advise and represent clients throughout Montgomery County.
 I will help you understand your options regarding a collaborative divorce.